 Is the proposed indicator a replacement indicator or an improvement to an existing indicator?
-Please tick one box Replacement Х Improvement Whic repla s this prop osed indicator improve upon or IND 32 Healthy Ecos ystems Wha t is the name of replaceme ent ind licator? nt of terrestrial se ussion in Q 2.) mi-natural habita t (aka 'extent of wildlife habitat') (See Wha t is the data sou rce for this s indic cator? ensing for current data (note that at ossible to show trends). coup datas deve mon eled with targeted sets where appro elopment records. sample su priate (e.g.) (This is b s part of B rveys a WG w peing c eloping remote sensing methods, and informed by other relevant voodland planting records, EIA, LA considered within NRW's reduction reviews and is not The measure could be presented as a simple graphic, showing losses and gains of broad habitat groups, e.g. "10% increase in native woodland; 5% decrease in hay meadows, etc." Envi nttp://www. eea.e overage' is used by the European uropa.eu/data-and- 1/assessment-1 se provide an ex well-being of peo hy this indicator best measures healt term th'.
+Please tick one box Replacement Х Improvement Whic repla s this prop osed indicator improve upon or IND 32 Healthy Ecos ystems Wha t is the name of replaceme ent ind licator? nt of terrestrial se ussion in Q 2.) mi-natural habita t (aka 'extent of wildlife habitat') (See Wha t is the data sou rce for this s indic cator? ensing for current data (note that at ossible to show trends).
+Future rounds would be based on developing remote sensing methods, coupled with targeted sample surveys and informed by other relevant datasets where appropriate (e.g. WG woodland planting records, EIA, LA development records.)
+(This is being considered within NRW's monitoring review as part of Budget reduction reviews and is not therefore confirmed).
+The measure could be presented as a simple graphic, showing losses and gains of broad habitat groups, e.g. "10% increase in native woodland; 5% decrease in hay meadows, etc." Envi nttp://www. eea.eu overage' is used by the European uropa.eu/data-and- 1/assessment-1 se provide an ex well-being of peo hy this indicator best measures healt term th'.
 Different aspe s of biodiversity, s ects of it are soil, water a e addr and air at adequately measures 'ecosystem ressed by a number of Indicators in r quality.
 An aspect missing from this as Wales (basically "how much have we got?").
 This is a fundamental metric, reflecting several aspects of ecosystem health: